Infinisoft-inc/AISDLC/blog-series/articles/01-beyond-vibe-coding-draft.md

 # Beyond Vibe Coding: Introducing AI-Powered SDLC for Real-World Solutions

+## The Goal of This Article

+The goal of this article is to introduce a methodology I've been developing and using that I call "AI-Powered SDLC."
+This approach enables me to solve real-world problems and deliver production-ready applications through a structured collaboration with AI.

+As a software engineer with 25 years of experience, I've worked as a consultant across numerous industries including retail, banking, healthcare, and many others.
+Through recent experimentation with real-world projects, I discovered that by applying traditional software development life cycle processes in collaboration with large language models, we can overcome the limitations of vibe coding.
+This approach is still emerging—I'm not claiming it's a mature methodology, but rather sharing early insights that could help address the context limitations of AI models.
+It's like finding a missing puzzle piece that enables integration with existing codebases and delivers production-ready solutions for genuine business problems.

+What makes this methodology unique is that it goes far beyond just generating code.
+Under my supervision and strategic direction, AI handles the entire technical implementation process: environment setup, project management, roadmap creation, issue tracking, assignments, code reviews, quality control, infrastructure configuration, documentation, and testing.
+I remain in the loop as a stakeholder and supervisor, providing the "human in the loop" guidance that ensures the solution meets business needs.

+Through this article, I'll share what results can be achieved with this approach and demonstrate how it transforms the developer's role.
+By the end, I'll be asking for your feedback: Is there interest in a blog series that would provide a detailed explanation of how to implement this methodology in your own projects?

+Let's start by examining the limitations of the current approach to AI-assisted development.

+## The Reality Check on Vibe Coding

 In the rapidly evolving landscape of AI-assisted development, "vibe coding" has emerged as a popular approach.
 Developers provide prompts to AI tools, which generate code snippets that are then pieced together to create applications.
 While this approach works for simple demos and proof-of-concepts, it falls short when tackling real-world business problems that demand robust, scalable, and maintainable solutions.

-## The Reality Check on Vibe Coding

 Vibe coding has captured the imagination of developers worldwide, and for good reason.
 The ability to describe what you want and have code materialize before your eyes feels like magic.
 It's perfect for creating quick prototypes, learning new concepts, or building simple applications.